dyo/dyo/docs/api.md

 render method either returned from a function or within the object passed to `.createComponent` are statefull by default.

-Another thing to note is that in that in the Hello World example we begin with we did not `dio.createComponent()` but rather just used a pure function that we passed to `dio.createRender(here)` this is because
+Another thing to note is that in the Hello World example we begin with we did not `dio.createComponent()` but rather just used a pure function that we passed to `dio.createRender(here)` this is because